 49ers' Marquise Goodwin reveals his baby died just hours before game

-A San Francisco 49ers wide receiver who looked up into the sky and then buried his head into the field after scoring a touchdown Sunday revealed that his prematurely-born son died just hours before kickoff.
+A San Francisco 49ers wide receiver who looked up to the sky and then buried his head into the field after scoring a touchdown Sunday revealed that his prematurely-born son died just hours before kickoff.

 Marquise Goodwin ran the ball 83 yards into the end zone, fell to his knees in prayer and was consoled by his teammates during the emotional celebration.
 The 49ers went on to defeat the Giants 31-21 to earn their first win of the season.